factorly-dev/factorly/README.md

 factorly ui
 ```

 Your agent connects to Factorly as a single MCP server or CLI and sees every tool you've configured.
-Credentials never leave the vault.
+Your agent never possesses the credential — Factorly resolves `{{vault:KEY}}` references at call time and only the resolved request leaves the box.
 Full walkthrough: [Getting Started](docs/getting-started.md).

 ---